 Introduction – biotech and an “Aha” moment

 With the growing dependency of the biotechnology and pharmaceutical industries on cutting-edge cloud computing strategies, one can wager that we are nearing a future in which highly sophisticated, personally customized drugs will be available within days.
-Genomic testing has become much more advanced through the rapidfire performance and availability of the cloud.
+Genomic testing has become much more advanced through the rapid-fire performance and availability of the cloud.
 When oncologists in search of a cancer cure and specialists throughout medical science have run data (for diagnostics, efficacy of treatment protocols, etc.), they have previously been largely dependent on how much processing and computing resources can be allocated for their projects.
-Now, power for any data algorithm is immediately accessible, along with costs that are much more affordable.
+Now, power for any data algorithm is immediately accessible, along with much more affordable costs.

-It should be noted that excitement about cloud computing is not merely the realm of cloud hosting providers and software-as-a-service companies: many researchers, data scientists, and business professionals from all segments have started to have an “Aha” moment, in which they are starting to realize the full potential of cloud computing.
+It should be noted that excitement about cloud computing is not merely the realm of VPS hosting providers and software-as-a-service companies: many researchers, data scientists, and business professionals from all segments have started to have an “Aha” moment, in which they are beginning to realize the full potential of cloud computing.
 A March 2013 report by the Association of American Medical Colleges (AAMC) argued that cloud computing should be taken very seriously by the biotech industry and biomedical scientists.
-Reporter Stephen G. Pelletier noted that it’s understandable how incredibly IT systems have grown within medical research, but running a massive datacenter internally may not always be the best choice, and the legacy model can in some cases be prohibitively slow and expensive.
-The cloud just makes sense.
+Reporter Stephen G. Pelletier noted that it’s understandable how incredibly IT systems have grown within medical research, but running a massive data center internally may not always be the best choice.
+The legacy model can, in some cases, be prohibitively slow and expensive, and the cloud just makes sense.

 We work with medical research teams and biotechnology professionals every day.
 Here is an interaction that occurred between one of our consultants and an anonymous biotech client: